Alignak-monitoring/alignak-doc/source/01_introduction/introduction.rst

   * Scalability : no server overloading, you just have to install new daemons on another server and load balancing is done.

 But Alignak is even more :

   * Realm concept : you can monitor independent environments / customer
-  * DMZ monitroing : some daemon have passive facilities so that firewall don't block monitoring.
+  * DMZ monitoring : some daemons have passive facilities so that firewall don't block monitoring.
   * Business impact : Alignak can differentiate impact of a critical alert on a toaster versus the web store
   * Efficient correlation between parent-child relationship and business process rules
   * High availability : daemons can have spare ones.